 I do not know your starting point as a runner.
-But 42 km is a long distance to run and a huge physical and mental challenge for everyone who takes up the challenge regardless of whether they complete in 2½ hours or 6 hours.
-In 7 Steps Marathon Training Plan for Beginners, you will find that completing a marathon is a project that requires a lot of your willpower.
+But 42 km is a long distance to run and a huge physical and mental challenge for everyone who takes up the challenge regardless of whether they complete it in 2½ hours or 6 hours.
+In the 7 Steps Marathon Training Plan for Beginners, you will find that completing a marathon is a project that requires a lot of your willpower.
 It requires that you are prepared for all facets of the race.

 So, to prepare you for a good experience on your probably first marathon run, I have made a step-by-step plan below which I can recommend you to follow.

 The 7-step plan below will ensure you remember and adhere to the essentials in relation to your marathon project and at the same time it gives you the certainty that you have a framework plan that has been tested and works in practice:

 As beginner in your first marathon race, your goal should be to complete the marathon.
 Physical preparation is about what physical prerequisites you have now.
 Do you have e.g. experience from other sports, so you can start at a higher level or have you been inactive for several years, etc.

 Your general physical level and the condition of your body have a big impact on how motivated you are to train for a marathon.
 Many physiological factors affect how physically ready you are, and those factors are something you largely can manage by yourself, so you can create the best conditions to start and complete your marathon project.